-The United States EPA has conducted studies to determine to what extent installation errors lead to underground storage tank leaks.
+The United States EPA had conducted studies to determine to what extent installation errors lead to underground storage tank leaks.
 Their findings in a 1986 study showed 46% of tank and piping failures were either the fault of poor design or construction installation mistakes.
 An example of poor design is insufficient ground cover over a product line.
 An installation mistake may have been the use of wood blocking left under buried piping in a trench.
 This information led to many jurisdictions in North America implementing training courses and certification programs for installers.
 Training included safety for the personnel performing the work, especially when working with tanks that have contained gasoline and are capable of explosion.

-These events inspired Alberta contractors to become more involved in what was happening in their industry, and have a say in the changes that were being proposed.
-Thus A.P.S.S.C.A. was organized by concerned contractors.
+These events inspired Alberta contractors to become more involved in what was happening in their industry and have a say in the changes that were being proposed.
+Thus, A.P.S.S.C.A. was organized by concerned contractors.